michael-kricheldorf/flare-forecast.github.io-wiki/CIBR-2022-All-hands-tutorial.md

 # Activity 1: prerequisite double-check

+Do you have your GitHub account ready?
+Have you been able to install and configure Rclone successfully?
+Time to check on everyone to make sure you have your setup ready to move forward

 # Activity 2: browsing FLARE S3 bucket

 The s3flare S3 bucket has several folders where data for different lakes/forecast runs are stored.
 Here is an overview of the important folders you need to be aware of: